Certain shout outs for A Pup Named Scooby-Doo belong here.

 Episode 43: "The Horrible Herd"

-The scene of Nova losing Scooby’s grip and falling from the helicopter and into the skull cattle’s stampede of the skull cattle is animated in a similar fashion to the scene from The Lion King where Scar pushed Mufasa off the cliff, into the path of wildebeests’ stampede, both victims mortally wounded.
+- The scene of Nova losing Scooby’s grip and falling from the helicopter and into the skull cattle’s stampede of the skull cattle is animated in a similar fashion to the scene from The Lion King where Scar pushed Mufasa off the cliff, into the path of wildebeests’ stampede, with both victims' being mortally wounded.
 The only difference being Scooby tries to save Nova.

 Episode 44: "Dance of the Undead"

 - The full first name used repeatedly by Scooby's parents is revealed over the hospital's intercom:

 Shaggy: Will Dr. Scoobert Dooby Doo please report to the ICU?